Glossary: Microsoft identity platform

 When you register/update an application in the Azure portal, the portal creates/updates both an application object and a corresponding service principal object for that tenant.
 The application object defines the application's identity configuration globally (across all tenants where it has access), providing a template from which its corresponding service principal object(s) are derived for use locally at run-time (in a specific tenant).

 For more information, see Application and Service Principal Objects.

 In order to allow an application to integrate with and delegate Identity and Access Management functions to Azure AD, it must be registered with an Azure AD tenant.
-When you register your application with Azure AD, you are providing an identity configuration for your application, allowing it to integrate with Azure AD and use features such as:
+When you register your application with Azure AD, you're providing an identity configuration for your application, allowing it to integrate with Azure AD and use features like: